rkalendar/TotalRepeats/README.md

 This command launches the TotalRepeats application, which is packaged as a standalone .jar file.
 The input can be either a single genomic file or a directory containing multiple sequences.
 Since the tool is implemented as a standard Java application, no additional software or dependencies are required.

-Masking, clustering, and annotation are all key stages of the software that use multithreading functions for parallel computing.
-This significantly improves the software's performance.
+By employing multithreading in the masking, clustering, and annotation stages, the software achieves parallel performance and can be run effectively on server-grade or HPC (supercomputer) environments.

 When working with large chromosome files, it is necessary to use computers with at least 64 GB of free RAM and specify the maximum amount of available RAM with the following flags: -Xms and -Xmx.
 You do not need to use these flags for files smaller than 100 MB.
 However, for files larger than 500 MB, you need more than 64 GB of free RAM and must specify the maximum values of these flags.
 For example, use the flags -Xms16g and -Xmx64g.

-### Examples:
+### Examples (Windows):
 ```
 java -jar C:\TotalRepeats\dist\TotalRepeats.jar C:\TotalRepeats\test\NC_014637.fasta -nomask -nogff